Nagendranm5/Url_Shortener_NH/README.md

-**You can shorten your long url with our application and generate qr code also. **
+**You can shorten your long url with our application and generate qr code also**

 **Store the shortened url's in your account without pricing**